 AFDO’s national policy program provides systemic advocacy to break down the barriers of inequity and injustice that Australians with disability face each day.
 We work to remove these barriers through the development of evidence-based policy that draws on the expertise of people with disability.
-We do this by talking with our members, which are organisations made up of people with disability and their families.
+We do this by talking with our members, which are organisations made up of people with disability and/or their families.

 We work to ensure that the review of current legislation and the development of new legislation is fair and representative of people with disability.
 Our systemic advocacy and policy are underpinned by the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), the Disability Discrimination Act (DDA) 1992, the National Disability Strategy (NDS), and the National Disability Insurance Scheme (NDIS) Act 2013.

 1. Violence, Abuse and Neglect of people with disability

 3. People with disability in the National Disability Insurance Scheme (NDIS)

 6. Public Transport

 7. Advocacy and Inclusion

 Below are our policy submissions on many systemic advocacy matters facing Australians with disability.
 On this page, you will find recent and past AFDO submissions to federal and state governments, Senate Inquiries and other government and non-government agencies.